webvpro/playcypher-json-md-playground/markdown/CSRD/Foci/abides-in-stone.md

+---
+aliases:
----,aliases:,- abides in stone,tags:,- Compendium/CSRD/en/Foci,---
+- abides in stone
+tags:
+- Compendium/CSRD/en/Foci
+---

 Your flesh is made of hard mineral, making you a hulking, difficult-to-harm humanoid.
  ### Intrusion